 This picture shows the lock ring and the ball seat and spring.
 There is a machined slot in the rack shaft.
 We pried the lip (see arrow) of the lock ring up and out of the slot.
 Take your time when prying the lock ring and be sure to get it completely out of the slot.
 If you do not get the lock ring out of the slot, it will ruin the threads of the rack shaft as you unscrew it.
 You will then be unable to screw the lock ring back on.
 Unfortunately this happened to us.

 If the threads on the rack shaft have been damaged, they can be repaired.
 The threads on our cars are 7/8"-20.
 That is 20 threads per inch.
 The one picture shows a thread file that can be purchased for around $18.00 and the other picture shows how to run it across the threads.
 This is what we had to do and repairing the threads took under 10 minutes.

 This picture shows another angle of the lock ring.
 The arrow is pointing to the other side that also had to be pried out of the ball nut.
 You can see we did a better job of lifting the metal.

 Shown below is the unassembled ball nut on the tie rod shaft.
 The rubber splash boot is behind the ball nut.

-There are three sections around the housing that are noticably thicker (see arrows).
+There are three sections around the housing that are noticeably thicker (see arrows).
 You will be drilling one hole for the 10-24 set screw in one of these sections.
-The instuctions show the hole should be drilled at the 11 o'clock position and the factory chose the 2 o'clock position.
+The instructions show the hole should be drilled at the 11 o'clock position and the factory chose the 2 o'clock position.
 We chose the 6 o'clock position because with the rack in the car, this is the only spot we could reach with a drill motor.
 We used Locktite to hold the set screw in because it is our belief gravity could work the screw out.